Haleshot/Projects/README.md

 Welcome to the Projects Repository!

 This repository serves as a centralized hub for all my projects and applications.
 Here, you will find a collection of various projects that I have developed and will continue to develop in the future.
-The primary goal of this repository is to showcase my programming skills, project development expertise, and the tools and technologies I have utilized in each project.
+The primary goal of this repository is to showcase my programming skills, project development expertise, and the tools, frameworks, libraries and technologies I have utilized in each project.

 The README file in this repository acts as a comprehensive guide, providing an organized overview of all the projects included.